 Spencer Chandra Herbert

-Spencer is the New Democrat Opposition spokesperson for Arts, Tourism & Culture, Film and TV, and PAVco.
+Spencer served as the New Democrat Opposition spokesperson for Arts, Tourism & Culture, Film and TV, and PAVco.
 He previously served as Opposition Critic for the Ministry of the Environment, and the B.C.
 Lottery Corporation and Gaming Policy

 A strong community activist, Spencer was voted Vancouver’s Unsung Hero by readers of the Westender, and twice voted Best MLA by readers of the Georgia Straight.